Abhash297/Loan-Application-Intelligence-System/docs/CHATBOT_EVALUATION.md

 - Explanation of the comparison

 The debug information helps diagnose issues:
-- If routing is incorrect, you'll see the wrong route chosen
+- If routing is incorrect, we'll see the wrong route chosen
-- If API returns incomplete data, you'll see fewer results than expected
+- If API returns incomplete data, we'll see fewer results than expected
-- If LLM truncates the answer, you'll see a shorter answer length
+- If LLM truncates the answer, we'll see a shorter answer length

 ### Summary Statistics